-If the process have not succeed I would repeated it, try to fix all the errors I have observed.
+If the process has not succeeded I would repeat it, try to fix all the errors I have observed.
 If it is successful, I would try to maintain and enhanced my new skill or ability (for instance in the case of touch typing, I would try in different keyboards, laptop keyboards, etc., if it is for learning a foreign language I would pursue to read books in that language, to listen to music or/and lectures provided in that language, to see movies from that country, etc)

-Do you think, the above how to would be useful for you when try to develop a new skill?
-Do you believe, these knowledge, can help you in developing more easily a new ability, or not.
+Do you think, the above how to would be useful for you when trying to develop a new skill?
+Do you believe, this knowledge, can help you in developing more easily a new ability, or not.
 Do you find it useful, or not?
 Please comment on the small how-to in skills development.